 Students from Denmark, Iceland, Norway, and Sweden can study and work in Finland without limitations.
 But they have to register with the local authorities.

-The students from the EU, EEA, and Switzerland can apply for a residence permit to study and work when they arrive in Finland.
+The students from the EU, EAA, and Switzerland can apply for a residence permit to study and work when they arrive in the Netherlands.
 They also have to register with the local authorities as well.
-The citizens of the mentioned countries don’t need a visa for short stays (up to 90 days) in Finland.

 If your nationality needs a Finland short-stay visa, then you NEED a student visa.
 It is true even if your course takes less than 90 days.
 You must get a Student Residence Permit when your course takes longer than 90 days.

 In case your nationality does not require a Finland short-stay visa, you won’t need a Finland student visa when your course takes less than 90 days.
 But if your course takes longer than 90 days, you have to apply for a student residence permit.